-More than 23,000 orbital debris larger than 10 cm are known to exist.
+More than 25,000 objects larger than 10 cm are known to exist.
 The estimated population of particles between 1 and 10 cm in diameter is approximately 500,000.
 The number of particles larger than 1 mm exceeds 100 million.
 As of January 2022, the amount of material orbiting the Earth exceeded 9,000 metric tons.

 4. How is the number of orbital debris determined?

 Large orbital debris (> 10 cm) is tracked routinely by the U.S. Space Surveillance Network.
 Objects as small as 3 mm can be detected by ground-based radars, providing a basis for a statistical estimate of their numbers.
 Assessments of the population of orbital debris smaller than 1 mm can be made by examining impact features on the surfaces of returned spacecraft, although this has been limited to spacecraft operating in altitudes below 600 km.